fabian57fabian/archero_bot_57/README.md

   - Usb connection to phone
   - Nox emulator (installation video coming soon)

+- Supported dungeons:
+  - 3 .
+Abandoned Dungeon: tested, working
+  - 6 .
+The Cave: tested, working
+  - 10 .
+The Cave: tests TBD, but seems to work

 - Tested resolutions
   - 1080x1920 is full working.
 Remaining tests have to be done
   - 1080x2220 is full working.
 All tests show good coordinates positioning.